rwuhrman/unified-shared-services-management/pages/home.md

 body-class: home
 permalink: /
 hero-image: /assets/img/frontpageheader.png
-hero-text: "Test Test Test - Our mission is to transform the way government does business internally to improve the way the government services the American public."
+hero-text: "Our mission is to transform the way government does business internally to improve the way the government services the American public."
 hero-button-text: Learn More
 hero-button-link: /about/
 banner-heading: The mission of GSA is to deliver the best value in real estate, acquisition, and technology services to government and the American people.
-This is also a part of the test!
 banner-text: GSA provides centralized procurement for the federal government, offering billions of dollars worth of products, services, and facilities that federal agencies need to serve the public.
 banner-button-text: Learn more
 banner-button-link: /about/